rabat study abroad camel ride

 Racial and Ethnic Identity

-Moroccans don’t have word for race or ethnicity in the local dialect.
-Instead, we talk about one’s “roots.”
-There is a certain plurality of the national identity, which includes the Amazigh, Arab, sub-Saharan, “African” and Andalusian cultural components reflecting the richness of our identity.
-Language is an important element in defining race and ethnicity.
-And marginalization is often associated with one’s ethnicity.
-Whether they are of Arab or Amazigh origin.
-One who speaks French holds more power and privilege than that who speaks only Arabic.
-Arabic has more prestige than Tamazight (Berber).
+Moroccans don’t have a word for race or ethnicity in the local dialect.
+Instead, they talk about one’s “roots.”
+There is a certain plurality of the national identity, which includes Amazigh, Arab, sub-Saharan, “African,” and Andalusian cultural components reflecting its richness.

 Religion